 A: Our hotels apply the Stay Safe with Meliá protocol.
 It includes the adaptation of spaces for effective social distancing, training workers on safe processes, use of means of protection and disinfection, and management of various digital services to minimize interactions.
 All measures are maintained and we will continue to strictly monitor their compliance.
 On the other hand, in each hotel we have a 24-hour medical team to ensure a protected stay for you and your family.

 A: In addition to the vaccination schedule that will reach the entire country, an additional booster dose has been planned for those who work in the tourism sector.
 They will also comply their individual protection protocols as required by the medical authorities and the Stay Safe with Meliá programme.

 Q: Will the quality of service be affected?

 A: Absolutely not!
 With you in mind, during these months we have carried out important renovations and improvements that benefit most of our facilities, so now we can offer you a superior experience.
 Our teams are prepared to serve you according to your comfort and the latest trends, and through advantageous agreements with suppliers and distributors we will guarantee the logistics of each process.

 Q: I want to book a stay; I am a resident in Cuba.
 How do I do it?

-A: National tourism will resume gradually taking into account the epidemiological situation of each province.
-This means that in some territories the activity may resume before November 15.
+A: As of November 15 th, the domestic market, complying with the established protocols, will be able to fully enjoy of the country’s tourist offer.
 We recommend keeping in touch with local travel agencies in your area and also follow our Social Media announcements.
 It will be a pleasure to have you back!

 Your wellbeing is a priority, and will always be!
 Wherever you go in Cuba, keep this in mind, trust and enjoy the charms of this magical island.
 Of course: choose Meliá to get back on track.
 We are ready to welcome you!